CUSCO Japan: Super GT/JGTC

 From 1997 until 2008, Cusco Racing participated in the GT300 class of JGTC (renamed Super GT in 2005) with a Subaru Impreza WRX STI.
 Cusco Racing made their JGTC debut at the 1997 season finale at Sugo.

-in the GT300 class, the team achieved three pole positions and two race wins, one of which in 2008 saw the Subaru Impreza become the first AWD vehicle to take victory in the championships history.
+in the GT300 class, the team achieved four pole positions and three race wins, one of which in 2008 saw the Subaru Impreza become the first AWD vehicle to take victory in the championships history.